DanMadar27/devops-toolkit/README.md

-# deployments
+# DevOps Toolkit
-Deployments instructions of various apps including Dockerfiles
+Collection of deployment configurations, Dockerfiles, and automation scripts for various applications.